UnicornTV/Flourish-Tutorial/1_storyboard.md

 to fill the rest of the horizontal space in the container.

 {x: text_field_container_constant}
-Ctrl-drag from the divider to the containing view and this time select top space to layout guide.
-In the date field's size inspector, edit the top space to top layout guide to 15 points.
+Ctrl-drag from the text field to the top layout guide view and vertical space option.
+In the date field's size inspector, edit the top space to: top layout guide constraint to equal 15 points.

 Here's what your date field's constraints should look like in the size inspector: